Désolé, cette page n'existe pas en français

 Ende Gelände goes Lützerath

 The diggers of the coal opencast mine Garzweiler II are standing right in front of the village Lützerath.
-At the end of january the Higher Administrative Court in Münster is going to decide on the preservation or demolition of Lützerath.
+At the end of march 2022 the Higher Administrative Court in Münster decided on the demolition of Lützerath.
 But not with us!
 Under Lützerath is the biggest coalbed of the rhineland district.
 If Lützerath goes into possession of RWE millions of tons of CO2 are going to be released.
 Yet it’s clear: if we want to limitate the climate crisis it has to be Ende Gelände, now!
 In 2015 the first EG-Massaction started from Lützerath ground and in Lützerath we will end the fight against the rhineland coal.
 Here we will defend the 1.5°C line.
 Together with people, who are already revive Lützerath with tree- and houseoccupations, culture and resistance, we are raising our voice.
 In addition the coalition is not going to pass our X with their „coalexit: ideally 2030“.
 The decision, whether Lützerath goes down or stays is and will remain a political and not one of a court.
 And we will make the decision.
 That means as soon as the court decision is made, there is either Rave or Revolte in Lützerath.

 Who are we